Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 Order an iron and ironing board

-If your ship doesn’t have a laundry room, you can ask your room steward to deliver an iron and board to your room.
+You can ask your room steward or call housekeeping to deliver an iron and board to your room.
 They’ll drop them off and pick them back up after about an hour.

-Learn more about How to Prevent Wrinkled Clothes on a Cruise
+Learn more: How to Prevent Wrinkled Clothes on a Cruise

 14. Save money with a specialty dining package